acaloiaro/struct/README.md

 # struct

-A simple unix utility for structuring string data on the command line.
+A simple cli utility that transforms unstructured input into structured output.

 # install